Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Experiments

 \section{Experiments}

 We support our theoretical analysis with experimental evidence that gradient-based optimization through the nonlinear CT forward model is effective for a wide range of signal densities, including signals that are dense enough that the same optimization procedure through the linearized forward model produces noticeable ``metal artifacts.''

-All of our experiments are based on the JAX implementation of Plenoxels \citep{plenoxel}, with a dense 3D grid of optimizable density values connected by trilinear interpolation.
-We use a cone-beam CT setup and optimize with mild total variation regularization.
-Our experiments do not focus on speed or measurement sparsity, though we fully expect our optimization objective to pair naturally with efficient ray sampling implementations and regularizers of choice.
+All of our experiments are based on the JAX implementation of Plenoxels \cite{plenoxel}, with a dense 3D grid of optimizable density values connected by trilinear interpolation.
+We use a cone-beam CT (CBCT) setup and optimize with mild total variation regularization and a nonnegativity constraint on the reconstruction, since voxel values reflect physically nonnegative absorption coefficients.
+Our experiments do not focus on speed or measurement sparsity, though we expect our optimization to pair naturally with efficient projection implementations and regularizers of choice.
+We compare our nonlinear gradient descent reconstruction against a linearized baseline reconstruction, which is identical to the nonlinear model except for logarithmic preprocessing.
+We include the ReLU clipping in both models for consistency with our theoretical results, though this is not strictly necessary as our experiments use inherently nonnegative Radon measurements rather than Gaussian measurements.